- Bismarck City Portrait

 The median age in Bismarck in 2008 was 36.5 years compared to 27.4 years in 1980.
 As of 2008, Bismarck has a workforce of 35,688.
 Employment statistics compiled by Job Service of North Dakota show 57,553 jobs available as of 2009 in the MSA.
 Of those jobs, 10,944 are in government, 9,460 are in health care and social assistance and 7,830 are in retail trade.

-Bismarck also has 5 airlines, which have daily airmail, passenger freight and express mail to several points in the U.S. Several truck lines to provide local, intrastate service.
+Bismarck Airport has five passenger airlines providing air service to seven direct destinations in the United States.
+In addition to passenger airlines, the airport has cargo operations with FedEx, UPS and other regional carriers.
+Bismarck Airport also has two Fixed Based Operators that offer pilot training, air-taxi and charter services.
+Several truck lines to provide local, intrastate service.
 One bus terminal, 2 US highways such as Highway 83 and Interstate 94 going from east to west, north to south.
-The city also has several parking ramps accommodating around 1,225 vehicles.
+The city also has several parking ramps accommodating around 1,754 vehicles.

 Bismarck has approximately 50 parks administered by the Bismarck Park District, comprising 2000 acres of scenic and historic lands.
 Lighted baseball parks, 23 softball and baseball diamonds; soccer fields; 7 lighted tennis courts, with 17 additional concrete and 8 asphalt tennis courts; racquetball courts, outdoor hockey rinks, skating rinks, indoor ice arena, lighted horseshoe courts, horse club, gun club, 4 golf courses, indoor and outdoor archery ranges, rifle range and athletic field.
 Bismarck provides more than 30 miles of recreational trails to the public.
 The Missouri Valley Trail connects the people of Bismarck and Mandan to several historical, recreational, and cultural places along the Missouri River.
 The trail begins at the Bismarck-Mandan Convention and Visitors Bureau, proceeds along Pioneer and Sertoma parks, and concludes at Fort Abraham Lincoln State Park.